 If you have a dentist, check our provider directory to see if your dentist is in our PPO or HMO network.

-Annual maximum benefits
+Calendar year maximum benefits

 PPO dental plans typically have a yearly limit on what the plan will pay for services.
-According to the National Association of Dental Plans (NADP), only 9% of people who have a dental plan reach their annual maximum benefit.
+According to the National Association of Dental Plans (NADP), only 9% of people who have a dental plan reach their calendar year maximum benefit.
 If you do, however, you may be responsible for paying costs over the maximum.

-For members of many group PPO plans, HMSA offers a Calendar Year Rollover that lets you save unused benefit dollars for the following year.
+For members of many group PPO plans, HMSA offers a Calendar Year Rollover feature that lets you save unused benefit dollars for the following year.
 This can help you stay within the plan maximum.

 Some dental plans require you to wait for a period of time before you receive certain services.
 Review your policy to see if any waiting periods apply.